molro/backend/README.md

     Write your code, make the API-REST growing up or connect with your frontend.

-5. Build
+5. Testing your code
+    - Running the application and review the changes
     ```sh
     docker compose up -d
     ```
-6. Running the application and review the changes
+    - Stop the application
-7. Stop
+    ```sh
+      docker compose down
+    ```

 8. Add, Commit and Push!
 ```sh
     git add .